Zernach/gauntlet-ai-figna-frontend/@docs/PRD.md

-# CollabCanvas MVP - Product Requirements Document
+# Figna CollabCanvas MVP - Product Requirements Document

-**Project**: CollabCanvas - Real-Time Collaborative Design Tool
+**Project**: Figna - Realtime Collaborative Design Canvas
 **Goal**: Build a solid multiplayer foundation with basic canvas functionality

 **Note**: AI features are intentionally not part of this MVP and will be addressed in future phases.